Ultrasound evidence for a two-component superconducting order parameter in Sr$_2$RuO$_4$

-In summary, using high-sensitivity measurements of ultrasound propagation in \Sr, we observe a sharp jump in the transverse sound velocity at $T_c$ for the $c_{66}$ mode.
-This is only possible if the superconducting order parameter has two components, implying either a two-component representation (E$_g$ or E$_u$) or the accidental combination of two one-dimensional representations (e.g. B$_{1g} \bigoplus$A$_{2g}$).
-We can then add the following requirements from previous experiments: 1) the gap has vertical line nodes (from thermal conductivity \cite{Hassinger17}; 2) the order parameter has even parity (from NMR \cite{Pustogow19}); 3) uniaxial strain does no split the superconducting transition (from specific heat under strain \cite{Li19}.
-If we limit the additional constraints to those three, then the only possible candidate is the (1,0) state in E$_g$ representation, namely the nematic $k_xk_z$ or $k_yk_z$ with both horizontal and vertical line nodes.
-This is a nematic state, whose onset will be accompanied by an orthorhombic distortion of the lattice and certainly the formation of nematic domains.
-This implication can be tested by x-ray diffraction measurements. \\
+If we put together the following arguments: 1) The superconducting order parameter has two components; 2) the gap has vertical line nodes (from thermal conductivity \cite{Hassinger17}); 3) the order parameter has even parity (from NMR \cite{Pustogow19}); 4) uniaxial strain does not split the superconducting transition (from specific heat under strain \cite{Li19}).
+And if we disregard the evidence of time reversal symmetry breaking \cite{Luke98, Xia06, Grinenko20} then the only possible candidate is the (1,0) state in E$_g$ representation, namely the nematic state $k_xk_z$ (or $k_yk_z$), with both horizontal and vertical line nodes.
+The onset of this nematic state will be accompanied by an orthorhombic distortion of the lattice, and the formation of nematic domains.
+These structural changes should be detectable by x-ray diffraction measurements. \\